valwade275/balloongame/README.md

     - **Inline JavaScript:** This code contains a script that dynamically generates balloons inside the `balloon-gallery` div.

 ## CSS Styling
 I have set up the CSS code for my "Pop the Balloon" game so that the user sees a few rows of circles (balloons) of different colors.
+Once a balloon is popped, the user will see text saying "Pop!" replacing the balloon.

 ## JavaScript Functionality

+The JavaScript code manages the behavior of the balloons in the game.
+It detects mouseovers on balloons, marks them as popped, and checks if all balloons have been popped.
+Once all balloons are popped, the game displays a message indicating that the game is over.
+This code uses foundational JavaScript components such as variables, functions, and event listeners.
+- **TOTAL_BALLOONS:** The constant to determine the total count of balloons.
+The event listener is attached to the parent container (`#balloon-gallery`) using event delegation, reducing the number of individual listeners.
+The logic for popping balloons and checking if all balloons are popped is separated for clarity and maintainability.